-To foster a professional environment; to inculcate in its membership respect for each other and for the Club; and to demonstrate its commitment to enhance the Club’s reputation, standing, and influence in the community, the Board of Governors (the “Board”) of the New York Young Republican Club (the “Club”) establishes the following Code of Conduct:
+To foster a professional environment; to inculcate in its membership respect for each other and the Club; and to demonstrate its commitment to enhancing the Club’s reputation, standing, and influence in the community, the Board of Governors (the “Board”) of the New York Young Republican Club (the “Club”) establishes the following Code of Conduct:

 CAUSE FOR REVOCATION OF MEMBERSHIP

 Without prejudice to its privileges and responsibilities under the Bylaws, the Board enumerates the following non-exhaustive list of behavior that may, at the Board’s discretion, be cause for termination of membership in the Club:

 - Physical, verbal, sexual, or emotional harassment or threats of harassment against the Club or any Member, Guest, Speaker, or Host Facility

 - Fraud, libel, or slander against the Club or any Member, Guest, Speaker, or Host Facility